IQuOD/duplicated_checking_IQuOD/README.md

 SUCCESSFULLY run the crude screen check!!
 ```

-Here, the potential duplicate pairs list is saved as `./Input_files/sorted_unique_pairs_generic.txt`, which can be easily opened using Excel for further examination.
+Here, the possible duplicate pairs list is saved as `./Input_files/sorted_unique_pairs_generic.txt`, which can be easily opened using Excel for further examination.

 You can now go to the Section 4.2.